grantrostig/iris-floss-wayland/README.md

 ```

-This will install ddccontrol.
+This will install ddccontrol, for other distributions install the corresponding package.
 Then

 ```
 make